Invitation Glossary for the World of Wedding Invitations

 Place names fit right next to the plate upon the place where your guest is sitting.
 They can be flat, or in a scroll shape, the choice is yours.

-Monogram cards are a complimentary, signature item that goes along with your invitation suite.
+Monogram cards are a complimentary, signature items for extra touch of luxury that goes along with your invitation suite.
 It can either feature your initials or your name on a piece of art as below.

 But that’s not all…..